Podcasts to your brain are like indoor plants in your domain — they’re not a necessity (neither is our rhyme), but they’re beneficial as eff.

 Try turning away from the screen and exercise your sense of hearing.
 Listening to interviews and stories on podcasts can introduce you to new words with their meaning and intonations.
 It can help improve comprehension and expand vocabulary.

-Listen And Grow With Mindvalley Podcasts
+Listen and Grow With Mindvalley Podcasts

 Are podcasts good for your brain?
 Like a beautiful Monstera plant to your wellbeing, there’s evidence that shows pods definitely have a positive influence on your mind, body, and soul.

 Mindvalley is a great platform for you to build and live your best life.
-So, find your next great listen to The Mindvalley Podcast with Vishen Lakhiani, Mindvalley’s CEO and found, and Superhumans At Work with Jason Marc Campbell.
+So, find your next great listen to The Mindvalley Podcast with Vishen Lakhiani, Mindvalley’s CEO and founder, and Superhumans At Work with Jason Marc Campbell.